groupbuddies/apprenticeship-guide/faculty/README.md

 **Coordinator**.

-The coordinator is the person responsible for everything on apprenticeship that’s not related to teaching.
+The coordinator is the person responsible for everything on the apprenticeship that’s not related to teaching.

-He is responsible for keep the mentors on track and assure the objectives are fulfilled.
+He is responsible for keeping the mentors on track and assure the objectives are fulfilled.

 **Mentors**